Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

-As a stop-gap measure, the vulnerable cipher modes can be disabled.
-Suitable alternatives are AES-GCM or AES-CTR, which are widely supported.
-However, the root cause analysis shows that the real problems are in the SSH specification.
-We therefore suggest two changes to the specification, and a way to negotiate support for these changes without breaking backward compatibility.
+As a stop-gap measure, the affected cipher modes can be turned off.
+Widely supported alternatives are AES-GCM or AES-CTR.
+However, the root cause analysis shows that the underlying issues lie in the SSH specification.
+We therefore suggest two changes to the specification.

-\paragraph{Sequence Number Reset} Resetting sequence numbers to zero when encryption keys are activated ensures that these sequence number manipulations during the handshake can no longer affect the secure channel.
-Resetting the sequence numbers is a major break in compatibility.
-To avoid connection failures due to only one peer resetting their sequence numbers, we suggest that an implementation signals the support for this countermeasure by including an identification string in the list of supported key exchange algorithms.
+\paragraph{Sequence Number Reset} Resetting sequence numbers to zero when encryption keys are activated ensures that sequence number manipulations during the handshake can no longer affect the secure channel.
+Unfortunately, sequence number reset is a major break in compatibility.
+To avoid connection failures due to one-sided sequence number resets, we suggest that an implementation signals the support for this countermeasure by including an identification string in the list of supported key exchange algorithms.
 The SSH extension negotiation mechanism is already employing this method.
 If and only if both peers signal support for this countermeasure, the sequence numbers will be reset.

+In response to our findings, OpenSSH implemented this behavior as part of their so-called \enquote{strict kex} countermeasure \cite[Sec.
+1.10]{protocolopenssh}.
+In addition to resetting sequence numbers, \enquote{strict kex} mandates that unexpected or unknown messages during the initial key exchange must lead to the connection's termination.
+An unexpected message in this context is any message that is not strictly required for key exchange. \enquote{strict kex} has since been adopted by various vendors to ensure interoperability between SSH implementations.

-\paragraph{Full Transcript Hash} The second countermeasure is to authenticate the full handshake transcript, as seen by the client and the server.
-This can detect any attempts of handshake manipulation by a MitM attacker, including sequence number manipulation through our techniques.
-It is not possible to simply extent the scope of the exchange hash, as the server signature is transmitted before the new keyset is taken into use.
-Therefore, any messages sent after the key exchange, but before \msgnewkeys, can not be included.
-We suggest that the both peers send a MAC of the full transcript at the start of the secure channel, similarly to TLS FINISHED messages.
+\paragraph{Full Transcript MAC} Authenticating the full handshake transcript, as seen by the client and server, can detect attempts of handshake manipulation by a \mitm attacker, including sequence number manipulation through our techniques.
+It is impossible to extend the scope of the existing exchange hash, as the server signature is transmitted before the new keys are taken into use.
+Therefore, any messages sent after the key exchange but before \msgnewkeys cannot be included.
+We suggest that both peers send a MAC authenticating the entire transcript at the start of the channel, similar to TLS Finished messages.
 Signaling support should be done as above.
+However, the transcript must be carefully canonicalized.
+While client and server messages are sequential, they can interleave asynchronously, leading to transcript variations.
+Also, the protocol must be extended to define the algorithm, encoding, and position of the transcript MAC.
+Thus, securing the handshake is more complex than resetting the sequence number.